humanmade/altis-cms/docs/post-cloner.md

 **`post_cloner_meta_patterns_to_remove: (array) $patterns - default is empty array`**

 Allows cleaning meta keys that match a regular expression.
+For example, to remove all post meta related to Apple News, use the following regular expression: `/^apple_news/`

 **`post_cloner_meta_data: (array) $post_meta - defaults to assoc array with keys 'post_cloned' and 'post_cloned_from'`**